rusty-plasma/smallbigint/README.md

 ## To do, and important:

-- Switch the "big integer" enum variant to a `Box`, as `BigInt` and `BigUint` are actually quite sizeable on the stack.
 - Implement `std::fmt::{Binary, LowerHex, Octal, UpperHex}` (easy?)
 - Implement `num_bigint::{ToBigInt, ToBigUint}`
 - Unit tests.
 Currently there are none, although the code is sufficiently simple that there is almost no place where bugs could hide.
-- Continuous integration.
 - Make this compile against rust stable.

 ## Other traits and methods still to be implemented: